catalyst-cooperative/pudl/docs/README.rst

 if you like the command line) with at least Python 3.7.
 Then run the following commands in your terminal:

-**NOTE: (2019-09-03)** this next code block won't work unless you have the old PostgreSQL PUDL database set up.
-We are in the process of deprecating that database, and using tabular datapackages that feed into SQLite instead.
-However, the code is temporarily out of sync with the docs.
-The last version of the guide to setting up the PostgreSQL database can be found in `this commit <https://github.com/catalyst-cooperative/pudl/blob/a8173bd78857d4a09ddf685b19fea0a83f2e5007/docs/getting_started.md#4-install-and-configure-postgresql>`__ if you need to get it set up in the interim.

 .. code-block:: console

     $ git clone https://github.com/catalyst-cooperative/pudl.git